Skip to main content

 EndpointFieldPurpose

-POST /v1/billing/depositidempotency_keyA unique string (like a UUID) generated by your system for this specific deposit.
+POST /v1/customers/depositidempotency_keyA unique string (like a UUID) generated by your system for this specific deposit.

 POST /v1/billing/deduct, POST /v1/billing/freeze, POST /v1/billing/consume, POST /v1/billing/unfreezetransaction_idThe unique ID of the task or job in your system that caused the billing event.